The MusicFest Venues

 Diversify your fest experience by catching shows at each of the unique MusicFest venues

 Imagine if you could ski to your favorite concert venue to witness some one-of-a-kind music with some of your best friends.
 Well, the Outdoor Stage hosting the Mountain-Sized Bonus Concert Series is just that!
 An environment unlike any other (at The MusicFest or anywhere else, for that matter), at the Outdoor Stage you can ski straight up to watch free festival performances.
-Located at the MusicFest Village and positioned with the scenic Rocky Mountains as the perfect backdrop, the Outdoor Stage often serves as some of the first music of the day for those who choose to hit the slopes.
-As one of the only venues during The MusicFest open to the public, the area acts a mingling place both for visitors and the year-round Steamboat Springs community.
+Located at the MusicFest Basecamp and positioned with the scenic Rocky Mountains as the perfect backdrop, the Outdoor Stage often serves as some of the first music of the day for those who choose to hit the slopes.
+As the only venue during The MusicFest open to the public, the area acts a mingling place both for visitors and the year-round Steamboat Springs community.
 The venue first started as a mobile trailer that was hauled to the spot every year.
 After a few years it quickly became one of the most endearing features of The MusicFest.

 The MusicFest Thunderhead Stargazer Series